break-stuff/clarion/docs/framework/documentation/variables.md

 ## Font Sizes

 The default font sizes are `xxs-xxl`.
 They also use `rem`'s for the unit of measure.
-This is to provide proper scaling when the user's browser default font size is increased or they zoom in and out.
+This is to provide proper scaling when the user's browser default font size is increased or they zoom in and out or adjust their default font size.

 ```scss
 $font-sizes: (